Xie-Hui/Architecture-Thesis-Proposal/README.md

 Why is it more beneficial to use self-organized system in Condo development?
 - ### Goal
-In self-organized sytems, the agents,
+In self-organized systems, the agents,

 - ### Process
   - #### Develop/Design cost
-  - #### Responsiveness to indivudual and larger context
+  - #### Responsiveness to individual and larger context